anantoghosh/react-linkify-it/Readme.md

-# react-link-text
+# react-link-text 🔗

-A small react package that turns urls in your text clickable.
+A small react package that turns urls in your text clickable (aka linkify).
 Unlike other linkify libraries,'react-link-text' utilizes a straightforward method for detecting links that begin with http, https, or www (customizable).
 This works well for most cases.

 ### Features